How player and team ratings are calculated

 Jackson is the best rusher in the game, with Rice a close second.

 For each player, I show their rating as well as ranking.
-The rating shows their actual performance at that position compared to every other player, and ranking shows how many players are above or below them using the same rating system.
+The rating shows their actual performance at that position compared to every other player, and ranking shows how many players are above or below them once those ratings are ordered.
+For offensive players, ties in the displayed rating are broken by higher hitting power.

 The rating system isn't perfect, but it's a useful tool for ranking players against each other and getting a relative sense of their ability.